jtv/libpqxx/UPGRADING.md

 It is no longer valid to create a `pqxx::zview` from a `nullptr`.

-This eliminates a nasty wart in the class' API that made it very different from `std::string_view`.
+This eliminates a little wart in the class' API that made it very different from `std::string_view`.
 If a `std::string_view` has a null pointer, so long as its length is zero, it can't cause any harm because there are no contents that you might attempt to access.
-(It was always invalid to construct a `string_view` from _just_ a null pointer without a length, but that's another story.)
-But a `zview` normally promises that you can access the byte at its `end()`, and get a zero byte!
+(It was always invalid to construct a `string_view` from _just_ a null pointer, without a length, but that's another story.)

+A `zview`, however, normally promises that you can access the byte at its `end()`, and get a zero byte.
+Of course that wouldn't work with a null pointer!

-The fine print used to say that a `zview` guarateed a terminating zero byte _unless the pointer was null,_ but it introduces too much complication and risk of mistakes.
-So...
-Just don't do that, okay?
+And so, the fine print for `view` _used_ to say that a `zview` guaranteed a terminating zero byte _unless the pointer was null._  But that introduces too much complication and risk of mistakes.
+So from now on, unlike `string_view`, `zview` completely forbids null pointers.

+(You may be wondering what happens to the default constructor.
+When you default-construct a `zview`, it will point to a zero-terminated empty string.
+Its pointer will not be null.)

 Build changes